 Kerstin came on as The Progressive’s art director and immediately knew that the website and the magazine needed a unifying design overhaul, which would allow divergent audiences to cross over from one platform to the next.
 First, she re-designed the website and worked hand-in-hand with a company that specializes in platforms for small publications, which made managing all that content – many new stories everyday! – a breeze.
 Next, Kerstin created an updated and distinct look for the magazine, while keeping in mind a reading audience who would prefer larger fonts and less clutter.

 Since then, with an ever-shrinking budget, Kerstin has managed to keep the print magazine relevant and meaningful while simultaneously expanding the website’s audience.
+She redesigned teh website again in 2021 to keep up with trends in online journalism.
 Years later, magazine subscriptions are holding steady with a 25K circulation rate

 Kerstin is solely responsible for design, layout, and production of each issue of the magazine.
 She also manages overall creative direction for The Progressive, which includes designing all of its marketing collateral, direct mail, circulation materials, and event graphics.

 Art direction, magazine design and production, website design, direct mail, print collateral.

 - One look, many audiences – yes, it is possible!
 But with tweaks such as larger fonts for readers who are likely to need it.

 - Magazines can still be relevant in our digital world!
 With cover art that is striking — on the newsstand and online.